zzzprojects/learn-orm/tutorials/dapper/overview.md

 ## Why Dapper?

-Dapper is very lightweight and because of its weight, it is very fast as compared to other ORMs.
+Dapper is very lightweight, and because of its weight, it is very fast compared to other ORMs.

- - The performance and its ease of use were the main reasons which were kept in mind during its development.
+ - The performance and ease of use were the main reasons kept in mind during its development.
  - It provides support for both static and dynamic object binding using transactions, stored procedures, or bulk inserts of data.
  - It is not database specific, it works across all .NET ADO providers such as SQL Server, SQLite, Firebird, Oracle, MySQL, PostgreSQL.